 Security validation: Conduct security reviews with IT teams to address any concerns before deployment.

-Asynchronous participation: Design activities that accommodate different time zones and schedules through flexible timing or extended participation windows.
+Asynchronous participation: Design activities that accommodate different time zones through flexible timing or extended participation windows.

-Virtual collaboration tools: Integrate with existing collaboration platforms like Slack, Microsoft Teams, or Zoom to create seamless experiences.
+Virtual collaboration tools: Integrate with Slack, Microsoft Teams, or Zoom to create a seamless experience.

 Digital icebreakers: Use browser-based activities to build connection among team members who have never met in person.